Why Did My Home Mortgage Fall Through?

 Title issues can also make a deal fall through.
 In some cases, there may be a lien against the property, which means the seller owes a creditor of some sort, and the debt must be cleared before the home can transfer hands.
 This typically happens if they failed to pay a contractor or repair person or if they have unpaid income or property taxes.

-Another issue that can come up is if the title search reveals another party on the deed — like a former spouse or distant family member.
-When this is the case, the additional party will need to be willing to sign the title transfer and sell the property.
+An additional issue is when the title search reveals another party on the deed — like a former spouse or family member.
+When this is the case, that party must be willing to sign the title transfer and sell the property.
+If they can’t be contacted or are unwilling, it could cause the deal to fall through.

 The bottom line on why a mortgage falls through